muratk5n/thirdwave/en/README.md

 ---

-Azeris are similar in culture to Georgia, even Armenians..
+Azeris are similar in culture to Georgia, even to Armenians..

 ---